lantins/dns-zone/README.md

     [ ] Add test using real bind zone file, with DNSSEC RR's.
     [ ] Add support for DNSSEC (RFC 4034) RR Types:
         [x] DNSKEY
-            [ ] Algorithm may be integer or mnemonic
+            [ ] Algorithm may be integer or mnemonic.
         [ ] RRSIG
+            [ ] Algorithm may be integer or mnemonic.
         [ ] NSEC
+            [ ] Pay attention to Type Bit Maps field, especially when mnemonic is not known.
         [ ] DS
     [ ] Add support for DNSSEC (RFC 5155) RR Types:
         [ ] NSEC3